Cover Image

 I still loved the car though until it was involved in an accident with a truck driving into the side of it. the repairs dragged on for a long time due to sub standard work from the insurance appointed company.
 Not long after the repairs were finally completed the car was broken into, causing damage to the drivers door and requiring more repairs.
 This caused me to fall out of love with the car and I decided to move on....but it had to be to another Alfa.

-The GT stayed completely standard and was a great car I would have kept for some Years had it not been for the arrival of my Son requiring something a bit more practical.
+The GT stayed completely standard and was a great car I would have kept for some Years had it not been for my two Son's growing up and getting taller each Year, requiring something a bit more practical.
 Over the next decade and a half I went through mundane cars such as an Audi A4, Mitsubishi Outlander (the WORST car I have ever owned!), VW CC and a BMW X5.

 I hadn't owned my own car since 2020 when we decided to move to a single car for us to both use.
 That being the X5 at first and then, in 2022, a BMW iX3.
 However, in 2020, I saved a picture of a car on my phone with the note attached 'one day!'